TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/PageTsconfig/Mod/Index.rst

          boolean

    Description
-         If set, the "Export" and "Download CSV file" buttons are hidden in single table view inside the list module.
+         (Since TYPO3 6.1) If set, the "Export" and "Download CSV file" buttons are hidden in single table view inside the list module.
 This option is for example important to disable batch download of sensitive data via csv or t3d exports.

          **Example:** ::